Buddleia is an easy and fast-growing shrub, that will suit any garden where there is sun and well-drained soil.

 Flowers come in a wide range of colours including purple, blue, pink and white and even yellow.
 Flowers appear continuously for around four to six weeks in late summer.

-How to grow buddleia
+How to grow buddleia (butterfly bush)

 Grow buddleia in moist but well-drained soil in full sun.
 Deadhead flowers to encourage more to form and cut back hard in late spring to prevent the shrub from becoming too big.
 This will also ensure flowering occurs slightly later in the season, meaning there is plenty of pollen and nectar available for butterflies in late summer.